 Diverse Tap Fittings & Hose Connectors

 Prepare and ensure you have a variety of food items.
 Hose connections are available for all occasions.
-There’s a good chance that you will leave yours somewhere along the route, and you won’t even realise it until you fill up again.
+There’s a good chance that you will leave yours somewhere along the route and you won’t even realise it until you fill up again.

 While most Australian drinking water is of good quality, it’s possible to get sick from the water.
 There are always surprises, and each town has a different water quality.

-If you are in a position to order a caravan brand new, I recommend installing a Bike Rack right away.
+If you are in a position to order a caravan brand new, I recommend installing a bike rack right away.
 These are Fiamma Bike Racks.
 During the construction process, they will need to be attached to the wall.

-Even if you don’t plan on taking your bike with you, it’s a selling point since many people are searching for Bike Racks (especially bunk vans).
+Even if you don’t plan on taking your bike with you, it’s a selling point since many people are searching for bike racks (especially bunk vans).
 They make your life easier if you have kids!

 These are the options if you couldn’t get a bike rack in place when your caravan was being constructed.
 Spare Tyre Bike Racks are great for sitting on your spare.
-One of these was used for the children’s bikes, and the Fiamma rack held the adult bikes.

 It is super convenient to have one or more combination bike locks.
 These locks can be used for more than just locking up bikes.
-We’ll use these locks if we go out and feel that we have to.

-POWER Caravan Accessories
+Power Caravan Accessories

 12 Volt System